What is vitamin D deficiency?

 - Breastfed infants, because human milk is a poor source of vitamin D. If you are breastfeeding, give your infant a supplement of 400 IU of vitamin D every day.

 - Older adults, because your skin doesn't make vitamin D when exposed to sunlight as efficiently as when you were young, and your kidneys are less able to convert vitamin D to its active form.

 - People with dark skin, which has less ability to produce vitamin D from the sun.

-- People who are obese, because their body fat binds to some vitamin D and prevents it from getting into the blood.
+- People who have obesity, because their body fat binds to some vitamin D and prevents it from getting into the blood.

-- People who take medicines that affect vitamin D metabolism, such as cholestyramine (a cholesterol drug), ant seizure drugs, glucocorticoids, antifungal drugs, and HIV/AIDS medicines.
+- People who take medicines that affect vitamin D levels, including certain cholesterol, anti-seizure, steroid, and weight-loss medicines.

-Talk with your health care provider if you are at risk for vitamin D deficiency.
-There is a blood test which can measure how much vitamin D is in your body.
+Talk with your provider if you are at risk for vitamin D deficiency.
+There is a blood test that can measure how much vitamin D is in your body.

 What problems does vitamin D deficiency cause?